 Unfortunately, all the rooms have their windows facing the hallway instead out of the building.
 I am not a big fan of hotels that style because basically everyone walking by could look in your room and I don’t want to give anybody incentives to break into my room.
 I closed the blinds, either way, just to be able to sleep in a little bit and not get woken up with the first sunlight.

 The room was tiny.
 To the left a small work desk, to the right, the bed and a chair and at the end of the room the washbasin.
 To the left of the washbasin is a small closet with a safe and to the right is the bathroom with the shower.
 The bathroom was very small as well.

 One of the biggest downsides of the room is that there are no power outlets near the bed.
 The only power outlets I could find were at the washbasin and a few more at the small work desk.
 Lucky that the room was so small, the charger cord for my laptop reached all the way to the bed.
 Unfortunately, I had to leave my cell phone on the desk to get charged.

 Be warned the room has to air conditioning only a heater and a ceiling fan.
-From walking around the hotel it looked like there are some rooms with a portable A/C unit.
+From walking around the Best Western Plus Americania it looked like there are some rooms with a portable A/C unit.
 It could get a bit warm in the room and it did.
 Even with the ceiling fan running and the tiny part of the window open, it wouldn’t cool down a lot throughout the day.